FundaSubasi/ai_project_2_group_10/README.md

 ## Results
 * Linear Regression

 Selection of this model was based on relationship between the numerical response and one or more variables that explain the response.
-The numerical response or target variable we chose was ROI, however achieving a MSE = .0262 and R2 score = -.0086.
+The numerical response or target variable we chose was ROI, however it only achieved an R2 score = -.087.
 While the MSE value is relatively small, R2 score is the statistical measure representing how well the model fits the data.
 A slightly negative R2 score suggests  our model is not fitting the data and performing worse than simply using the mean of the ROI as a prediction.
 The results of this model guide our selection of subsequent models better equipped for handling classification predictions and nonlinear patterns and trends.

 * Logistic Regression

 This model was chosen to explore the classification of discrete variables.
 We featured engineered a target variable the contained difference classes of movie's success based on Raings, ROI, and certain economic indicators.
 As a statistical method for predicting binary outcomes, the Logistic Regression model achieved an accuracy score = .78 and precision score = .79 when it came to predicting the classification of target variable.
 Similar to Linear Regression, Logistic Regression is based on a linear relationship but different given it is between the the independent variable and the log-odds or probablity score between 0 and 1 for classification within the dependent variable.
 The scores for this model demonstrated it's ability to handle categorical outcomes effectively on large sample sizes.
 Larger dataset are recommended for Logistic regression models it provides better stability, reliability, and generalizability of the models estimates.
 A key drawback being this model's sensitivity to imbalanced classes in our dataset leading to biased predictions.

 * K-Nearest Neighbor (KNN)

 In implementing the KNN to compare data points to determine the classfication of our target variable, we utilized a several variations of the model.
 First, we tested an untuned model which achieved an accuracy score of .65 and and a precision score of .62.
 Next, we tested the untuned model using PCA to reduce the dimensionality of the data, however the untuned model yielded an even lower accuracy score = .62 and a precision score = .59.
 To the tune the KNN classfier, we had the model loop through different k-values to find wich had the highest accuracy.
 The optimal k-value was 23, which yielded an similar accuracy score = .65 and slightly lower precision score =.60.
 Lastly, we hyperparameter tuned the KNN classifier using `GridSearchCV model` which yield k-value equal to 1 with the lowest accuracy score of .58.
 The lower scores of this model can attributed to the "Curse of Dimensionality" with causes the algorithm to perform poorly with high-dimensional data due to the distances between data points becoming less meaningful.

 * Random Forest

 The accuracy and precision scores of the Logistic Regression model indicate the Random Forest model should be tested due to it being robust to outliers and nonlinear data.
 Random Forest utilized a bagging technique by training multiple models independently and then combining their predictions into a final predictions.
 This model achieved an accuracy = .80 and precision = .83 illustrating it's success with large datasets and handling thousand of input variables by ranking importance in a natural way.

 * AdaBoost

 We selected AdaBoost to test another ensemble learning model, but instead evaluate the boosting method.
 Boosting is technique where a strong learning model is created by increasing the weights of samples misclassified by multiple weak learner so the get more get more attention in the subsequent iterations.
 We tested this model, intially designed for binary classification on high dimensional dataset test is the "Sensitivity to Noisy Data" and achieved an accuracy = .37 and precision = .17.
 This scores were attributed to the models technique of increasing the weight of misclassification, while not accounting for those misclassifications being caused by noisy dataset.

 * Decision Tree